CodeMC/Documentation/README.md

 ## Support
 If you need help or you have a question, feel free to join our Discord server! [![Discord](https://img.shields.io/discord/405915656039694336.svg?style=flat-square)](https://discord.gg/AGcFMu6)<br>
-If you don't have Discord, you can also contact us via [email](mailto:codemc.org@gmail.com).

 ## FAQ/Wiki
 To learn more about the service, you can click [here](https://github.com/CodeMC/Documentation/wiki) to read the wiki.